nemo794/nisarqa/README.md

 For the upcoming [NISAR mission](https://nisar.jpl.nasa.gov/), eight types of L1/L2 data products will be generated.
-This Quality Assurance (QA) software is designed to look at the data products produced one at a time.
-For each product, the QA code can:
+This Quality Assurance (QA) software is designed to look at the data granules produced one at a time.
+For each granule, the QA code can:
 - Verify the metadata matches the product spec
-- Generate metrics, a PDF report, and a summary CSV describing the quality of the product
+- Generate metrics, a PDF report, and a summary CSV describing the quality of the granule
-- Run CalTools processes on RSLC products
+- Run CalTools processes on RSLC granules
-- Produce a browse image PNG with sidecar KML file for that product
+- Produce a browse image PNG with sidecar KML file for that granule

 # Minimum PreRequisites:
 See `environment.yaml` for required packages.